XinshaoAmosWang/DeepCriticalLearning/README.md

   * Novelty: moving from loss design to derivative design

-For any specific discussion or potential future collaboration, please feel free to contact me. <br />

 <details><summary>See Citation Details</summary>

 #### Please kindly cite the following papers if you find this repo useful.